shubhamd99/full_android/README.md

 produceState launches a coroutine scoped to the Composition that can push values into a returned State.
 Use it to convert non-Compose state into Compose state, for example bringing external subscription-driven state such as Flow, LiveData, or RxJava into the Composition.

+## rememberSaveable

+Use rememberSaveable to restore your UI state after an activity or process is recreated. rememberSaveable retains state across recompositions.
+In addition, rememberSaveable also retains state across activity and process recreation.
+Example - Persist state on screen rotation.

 ## Room
 The Room persistence library provides an abstraction layer over SQLite to allow fluent database access while harnessing the full power of SQLite.